mastodon/documentation/content/en/api/guidelines.md

 ## Usernames {#username}

 **Decentralization must be transparent to the user**.
 It should be possible to see that a given user is from another server, for example, by displaying their `acct` somewhere.
-Note that `acct` is equal to `username` for local users, and equal to `username@domain` for remote users.
+Note that `acct` is equal to `username` for local users and equal to `username@domain` for remote users.

 ## Handling and sorting IDs {#id}

 Vanilla Mastodon entity IDs are generated as integers and cast to string.
-However, this does not mean that IDs _are_ integers, nor should they be cast to integer!
+However, this does not mean that IDs _are_ integers, nor should they be cast to integers!
 Doing so can lead to broken client apps due to integer overflow, so **always treat IDs as strings.**

 With that said, because IDs are string representations of numbers, they can still be sorted chronologically very easily by doing the following: